 Should you fix your car?
 Should you keep a hail-damaged car that’s been totaled?
 Will your rates rise?

 Here are the most common questions we see about hail damage car insurance claims.

 My car was damaged by hail.
 Am I covered?

-You’re covered for hail damage only if you’ve purchased comprehensive insurance coverage, sometimes known as "other than collision," which also covers such hazards as vandalism and theft.
+You’re covered for hail damage only if you have comprehensive insurance coverage, sometimes known as "other than collision," which also covers such hazards as vandalism and theft.

 You will have to pay your comprehensive deductible amount.